-Most of us will spend around one third of our life lying on one, but have you ever thought about what’s inside your mattress?
-Well, Next Divan is here to explain.
+Most of us will spend around one third of our life lying on a mattress, but have you ever thought about what’s inside?
+Where does that soft, sumptuous comfort come from, and how is it made?

-Non-sprung mattresses are generally manufactured from layers of foam with various densities in order to create different levels of comfort and support throughout the depth of the mattress.
+Non-sprung mattresses are generally manufactured from layers of foam with various densities, and types in order to create different levels of comfort and support throughout the depth of the mattress.

 Pads are often manufactured by combining polyester fibres with two different GSM values, which usually means that half of the pad is designed to be more supportive, while the other half is softer and therefore more comfortable.

-Natural mattress fillings are also available such as wool and silk, which are more breathable and absorb more moisture than synthetic alternatives.
+Natural mattress fillings are also available such as wool, alpaca wool and silk, which are more breathable and absorb more moisture than synthetic alternatives.
 Naturally fire-resistant and biodegradable, they also minimise the occurrence of mould and mildew.
-In addition, these types of filling will help to regulate your body temperature while sleeping, keeping you cool in the summer and warm in the winter.

-Designed to hug the contours and curves of your body, foam mattresses offer highly personalised support and spine alignment.
+Memory Foam mattresses are designed to hug the contours and curves of your body, to offer highly personalised support and spine alignment.
 We use memory foam and reflex foam in our non-sprung and hybrid products which shape and move to surround every area of your body in bed for a fuller feeling of support, which some people prefer.

 As both of these foams are resistant to dust mites, they will provide you with a healthier sleeping environment.
-Moreover, if you purchase a foam-only mattress, there is also no need to turn it on a regular basis, unlike more traditional options.
+Moreover, if you purchase a foam-only mattress, there is also no need to turn it on a regular basis, unlike more traditional mattress types.